Goal of BTN’s Animal Rescue

 Precious the Raccoon

 If you have found and animal and want to know how you can help, please refer to the information below to find out what measures you can take to help save the wildlife before bringing them to Back To Nature Wildlife Refuge.
+Animals may appear injured or orphaned, but investigating before removing the animal, is crucial.

 If all goes well, nestlings grow up and become fledglings, which have stumpy tails and are fully feathered – but cannot yet fly.
 If you find a fledgling hopping on the ground, don’t pick it up.
 This period of being on the ground is a normal and necessary part of a bird developing the skills of survival.
 The parents are still around, feeding them, showing them where to look for food, and hiding them under bushes.
 The best thing you can do is keep your dogs, cats and children away from the area for a few days.